No. 95; September 2016

-Scientists have identified a specific region of the brain called the amygdala which is responsible for instinctual reactions including fear and aggressive behavior.
+Scientists have identified a specific region of the brain called the amygdala that is responsible for immediate reactions including fear and aggressive behavior.
 This region develops early.
 However, the frontal cortex, the area of the brain that controls reasoning and helps us think before we act, develops later.
 This part of the brain is still changing and maturing well into adulthood.

-Other specific changes in the brain during adolescence include a rapid increase in the connections between the brain cells and pruning (refinement) of brain pathways.
-Nerve cells develop myelin, an insulating layer which helps cells communicate.
+Other changes in the brain during adolescence include a rapid increase in the connections between the brain cells and making the brain pathways more effective.
+Nerve cells develop myelin, an insulating layer that helps cells communicate.
 All these changes are essential for the development of coordinated thought, action, and behavior.

 Changing Brains Mean that Adolescents Act Differently From Adults

-Pictures of the brain in action show that adolescents’ brains function differently than adults when decision-making and problem solving.
-Their actions are guided more by the amygdala and less by the frontal cortex.
-Research has also demonstrated that exposure to drugs and alcohol before birth, head trauma, or other types of brain injury can interfere with normal brain development during adolescence.
+Pictures of the brain in action show that adolescents' brains work differently than adults when they make decisions or solve problems.
+Their actions are guided more by the emotional and reactive amygdala and less by the thoughtful, logical frontal cortex.
+Research has also shown that exposure to drugs and alcohol during the teen years can change or delay these developments.

 Based on the stage of their brain development, adolescents are more likely to:

 - misread or misinterpret social cues and emotions